 Students are responsible to report any facilities issues within their rooms.
-Students can request repairs through the My Salve portal.
+Students can request repairs through the portal.
 In an emergency situation, security can be reached 24/7.

 An RA or Resident Advisor is a sophomore, junior, or senior student who is hired and trained by the Office of Residence Life to build community in their area, ensure safety and security of their buildings and act as a resource for residents.
 RAs are required to hold programs for their residents and are trained to manage anything from roommate conflicts to emergency situations.
 If your student is experiencing any difficulty in the residence halls or in general, their first step should be to talk with their RA.